Xerces blue

 The Xerces blue (Glaucopsyche xerces) is an extinct species of butterfly in the gossamer-winged butterfly family, Lycaenidae.
 The species lived in coastal sand dunes of the Sunset District of the San Francisco Peninsula in California.
 The Xerces blue is believed to be the first American butterfly species to become extinct due to loss of habitat caused by urban development.
 The last Xerces blue was seen in 1941 or 1943 on land that is now part of the Golden Gate National Recreation Area.

-Name

-The specific name derives from the French spelling of "Xerxes", the Greek name of the Persian kings Xerxes I and Xerxes II of the fifth century BC.
-An endangered invertebrate conservation group known as the Xerces Society is named after the Xerces blue.

 Taxonomy

 Genetic analysis of museum specimens published in 2021 confirmed that the Xerces blue represented a distinct species within the genus Glaucopsyche, with its closest relatives being Glaucopsyche australis and Glaucopsyche pseudoxerces, with this group most closely related to Glaucopsyche lygdamus (the silvery blue).